Appears: Music video and promotion

 An accompanying music video was directed by Wataru Takeishi.
 The video opens with shots of New York City, and then has Hamasaki on a rooftop.
 Hamasaki is then singing the track with several different camera angles circulating her and the city.
 During the first verse, it has her in an apartment, sitting on a couch with a butterfly hair clip; this scene is used throughout the entire video.
 It then has three shots of her in different clothes; one with a brown leather jacket, brown wig and cowboy hat, the second with a red dress on, and the third with a black jacket and crop hair style.
 The shot with her in the brown leather jacket, brown wig and cowboy hat then shows her on a rooftop singing the song.
 The final pre-chorus and chorus has her driving through New York City, and has her in a pink dress watching the snow fall; it ends with her in the red dress, holding her hands out for the snow to fall.
 The music video was included on several DVD compilations released by Hamasaki: A Clips (2000), A Complete Box Set (2004), the digital release of A Clips Complete (2014), and the DVD and Blu-Ray re-release edition of her 2001 compilation album A Best (2016).

+On the December 24, 1999 broadcast of Music Station Special Super Live 99, Hamasaki was seen crying while singing.
+At the time, the reason for her tears was a mystery, which led to various speculations.
+The following year, on the December 29, 2000 broadcast of Music Station Special Super Live 2000, she stated in her pre-singing talk that she had "choked while singing."
+However, she later revealed in her novel M Aisubeki Hito ga Ite that in fact it was right after her breakup with Avex Inc.'s chairman and CEO, Max Matsuura.

 "Appears" has been heavily promoted on compilation albums and live performances.
 As of July 2016, it has been included on eight of Hamasaki's remix albums, including Super Eurobeat Presents Ayu-ro Mix (2000) and Ayu-mi-x II Version Non-Stop Mega Mix (2001).
 The single has also been used on greatest hits albums conducted by Hamasaki, including A Best (2001), the HΛL's remix on A Ballads (2003), A Complete: All Singles (2007), and most recently on her 2014 Christmas compilation Winter Ballad Selection.
 It was specially remixed by Junior Vasquez and added onto Hamasaki's remix extended play, The Other Side Two: Junior Vasquez.
 The single has been included on three major concert tours hosted by Hamasaki, including part two of her 2000 concert tour, her 2007 Secret Tour, and her 2012 Hotel Love Songs tour in Japan.